 And most of them are baffled by the fact that so many other inspectors, who are obviously intellectually inferior to them, are making more money than they are in this industry.

-The one fact that these blowhards will never learn, the key that separates the painter from the artist, the one thing that often has an over-sized influence on someone’s level of success, is that it’s not just what you know, it’s how you relay the information you know that determines where you’re going in your career.
+The one fact that these blowhards will never learn, the key that separates the painter from the artist, the one thing that often has an over-sized effect on someone’s level of success is that it’s not just what you know, it’s how you relay the information you know that determines where you’re going in your career.

 People don’t care how much you know until they know how much you care.Theodore Roosevelt